By Matthew Haller

 Peer Reviewed

 The patient is a 43-year-old intravenous drug user who presents to the emergency department with a few days of fevers and malaise.
-On exam, he is febrile …
+On exam, he …

 By Avani Kolla